 - Structural Steel Design: Structural Steel, Factors of safety and load factors.
 Riveted, bolted and welded joints and connections.
-Design of tension and compression members, beams of built up section, riveted and welded plate girders, gantry girders, stanchions with battens and lacings.
+Design of tension and compression members, beams of a built-up section, riveted and welded plate girders, gantry girders, stanchions with battens and lacings.

 ⇨ Fluid Mechanics, Open Channel Flow and Hydraulic Machines

-- Fluid Mechanics: Fluid properties and their role in fluid motion, fluid statics including forces acting on plane and curved surfaces.
-Kinematics and Dynamics of Fluid flow: Velocity and accelerations, stream lines, equation of continuity, irrotational and rotational flow, velocity potential and stream functions.
+- Fluid Mechanics: Fluid properties and their role in a fluid motion, fluid statics including forces acting on plane and curved surfaces.
+Kinematics and Dynamics of Fluid flow: Velocity and accelerations, stream-lines, equation of continuity, irrotational and rotational flow, velocity potential and stream functions.
 Continuity, momentum and energy equation, Navier-Stokes equation, Euler’s equation of motion, application to fluid flow problems, pipe flow, sluice gates, weirs.

 - Dimensional Analysis and Similitude: Buckingham’s Pi-theorem, dimensionless parameters.

-- Laminar Flow: Laminar flow between parallel, stationary and moving plates, flow through tube.
+- Laminar Flow: Laminar flow between parallel, stationary and moving plates, flow through the tube.

 - Open channel flow: Uniform and non-uniform flows, momentum and energy correction factors, specific energy and specific force, critical depth, rapidly varied flow, hydraulic jump, gradually varied flow, classification of surface profiles, control section, step method of integration of varied flow equation.